Cartoon physics

 Cartoon physics or animation physics are terms for a jocular system of laws of physics (and biology) that supersedes the normal laws, used in animation for humorous effect.

 Many of the most famous American animated films, particularly those from Warner Bros. and Metro-Goldwyn-Mayer studios, indirectly developed a relatively consistent set of such "laws" which have become de rigueur in comic animation.
 They usually involve things behaving in accordance with how they appear to the cartoon characters, or what the characters expect, rather than how they objectively are.
-In one common example, when a cartoon character runs off a cliff, gravity has no effect until the character notices there's nothing under their feet.
+In one common example, when a cartoon character runs off a cliff, gravity has no effect until the character notices there is nothing under their feet.

 In words attributed to Art Babbitt, an animator with the Walt Disney Studios, "Animation follows the laws of physics—unless it is funnier otherwise."

 Examples

 Specific reference to cartoon physics extends back at least to June 1980, when an article "O'Donnell's Laws of Cartoon Motion" appeared in Esquire.
 A version printed in V.18 No. 7 p.
 12, 1994 by the Institute of Electrical and Electronics Engineers in its journal helped spread the word among the technical crowd, which has expanded and refined the idea.